junxit/us-congress-bills-114/bill.md

 ## § 6.
 Funding

-Subject to the availability of appropriations—
+- **(a)** *In general* Subject to subsection (b) and the availability of appropriations—

-- **(1)** at the request of the Director of the Census, the agencies identified as “Principal Statistical Agencies” in the report, published by the Office of Management and Budget, entitled “Statistical Programs of the United States Government, Fiscal Year 2015” shall provide funds, in a total amount not to exceed $3,000,000, to the Director for purposes of carrying out the activities of the Commission as provided in this Act; and
+  - **(1)** at the request of the Director of the Census, the agencies identified as “Principal Statistical Agencies” in the report, published by the Office of Management and Budget, entitled “Statistical Programs of the United States Government, Fiscal Year 2015” shall transfer funds, as specified in advance in appropriations Acts and in a total amount not to exceed $3,000,000, to the Bureau of the Census for purposes of carrying out the activities of the Commission as provided in this Act; and
   - **(2)** the Bureau of the Census shall provide administrative support to the Commission, which may include providing physical space at, and access to, the headquarters of the Bureau of the Census, located in Suitland, Maryland.
+- **(b)** *Prohibition on new funding* No additional funds are authorized to be appropriated to carry out this Act.
+This Act shall be carried out using amounts otherwise available for the Bureau of the Census or the agencies described in subsection (a)(1).

 ## § 7.
 Personnel